NathanKr/react-use-state-functional-update/README.md

 <h2>Motivation</h2>
-Experiment with using function in useState
+using update function in useState

 <h2>Points of interest</h2>
 <ui>